chancee-ldn/swiftpress/README.md

 ## Notes

 The default is to export sensible European dates `(dd MM yyyy)`.
-You can override this be writing a custom date function in the `Post` struct.
+You can override this by writing a custom date function in the `Post` struct.